-- Out-of-box grace period is 30 days (720 hours).
+• Out-of-box grace period is 30 days (720 hours).
 Initial installation of the licensing server provides startup licenses for all Citrix products.
 Startup licenses expire after 30 days.
 The 30-day countdown begins when the product prompts you for the startup license for the first time.
 Citrix Provisioning product licenses must be installed during this period.
-A startup license for a Citrix product is voided if a license for that product is installed. - License server connectivity outage grace period is 30 days (720 hours).
+A startup license for a Citrix product is voided if a license for that product is installed. • License server connectivity outage grace period is 30 days (720 hours).
 If connectivity to the Citrix License Server is lost, Citrix Provisioning continues to provision systems for 30 days.

-When Citrix Provisioning is in a grace period, administrators are notified through warning messages in the Provisioning Console.
+When Citrix Provisioning is in a grace period, you are notified through a message in the Event Viewer of the Citrix Provisioning server.